-- The primary method for transfer of personnel is by a crew transfer vessel (CTV) via the boat landings provided on the platform. - Secondary, provisions shall be made for a Walk to Work (W2W) system, using a service vessel with motion compensated gangway systems, and would be considered as a back-up for the CTV or used in combination with a flotel during maintenance campaigns. - Tertiary means, via Helicopter transfer (winching) is optional and subject of an assessment weighing operational, technical, and economic factors.
+- back-up for the CTV or used in combination with a flotel during service & maintenance or overhaul campaigns. - Tertiary means, via Helicopter transfer (winching) is optional and subject of an assessment weighing operational, technical and economic factors.
 The actual requirement for helicopter transport in the operation and maintenance of the OSP should be based on an assessment of the operational advantages and disadvantages weighted against the additional costs involved with the installation.
-It may, however, be considered the only and preferred means for urgent reactive or emergency visits.
+It may, however, be considered the only and preferred means for urgent reactive or emergency (MEDEVAC) visits.